What is HIV?

 Everyone who has ever had sex should be aware of their HIV status, and test regularly if there are on-going risks.
 Testing for HIV is now easier than ever.

 Why should I test?

 Knowing your HIV status means you no longer need to worry.
-If you test negative you can take steps to protect yourself.
+If you test negative you can take steps to protect yourself, such as taking PrEP.
 If you test positive, an early diagnosis means you can start simple and effective treatment sooner, which will reduce the chances of becoming unwell.
 Now we have effective treatment, HIV has become like many other medical conditions.
 By taking as few as one tablet a day the virus is completely controlled and cannot be passed on.
 People diagnosed early with HIV and started on treatment can remain fit and well, and live as long as anyone else.

 When should I test?